Suziwan/Musical_DB_SQL/README.md

 Week 1 Day 4 - Project : Musical database using SQL

 ## Introduction
-For the following exercise, the database was given, it gives various data related to music.
+For the following exercise, the database was given, and includes various data related to music.
+Source: https://drive.google.com/file/d/1XG-s84jEJINSnLUgw5TYBCFsuyUX_Ll4/view
 The tables analysed in this project were: albums, artists and tracks.

-Source: https://drive.google.com/file/d/1XG-s84jEJINSnLUgw5TYBCFsuyUX_Ll4/view
-The language of used for queries was SQLite3, using SQLiteStudio software.
+The language used for queries was SQLite3, using the SQLiteStudio software.

 ## a) Get all albums of the database
 ```sql